TakafumiSakagami/cpiaengine/README.md

 Fast forward cannot be enabled during the pause triggered by a sentence ending symbol.

+All of these functions can be changed or removed.

 The sentence ending symbol can be found on the line:

      if(last_char == '|') {